-Review your existing assets.
-If you have significant savings and investments that can be used to cover burial/estate expenses, pay off debts and provide a financial cushion for your family, you’ll need less life insurance than someone with few assets.
+Reviewing your existing assets will help you determine how much life insurance you need.
+If you have significant savings and investments that can be used to cover burial/estate expenses, pay off debts and provide a financial cushion for your family, you’ll need less life insurance than someone with fewer assets.

-The more dependents you have, the more life insurance you need.
+The more dependents you have, the more life insurance you may need.
 In addition to thinking about the number of children depending on you for coverage, take their ages into consideration as well.
-You’ll need more life insurance to protect young children through adulthood than you would for college graduates with their own income.
+You’ll need more life insurance coverage to protect young children through adulthood than you would for college graduates with their own income.

 6. Future Needs

 Life insurance helps protect your family, and that means purchasing enough coverage for their future needs, including educational expenses.
 Life insurance has unexpected uses you can benefit from, including paying your children’s tuition fees.
 When calculating how much life insurance you need, determine how much it’ll cost to send your children to college.